Sony have now finally unveiled the PlayStation 5, releasing holiday 2020 – but how much will the PS5 cost you at launch?

 Adjusting some of these prices down a bit, as Sony will be manufacturing in bulk, for the CPU, GPU and SSD alone, it could cost them around $300-$350 to make (for a 1TB model).

-Add in the chassis itself, disc tray, RAM, controller, development costs and everything else, we wouldn’t be surprised to see the base model come in at around $500.
+Add in the chassis itself, disc tray (on the non-digital version), RAM, controller, development costs and everything else, we wouldn’t be surprised to see the base model come in at around $500, and potentially rising to $599, depending on the edition.

-Perhaps PlayStation will offer a version with a 500GB SSD for slightly less or a 2TB ‘PS5 Pro’ for a higher price, possibly $650+.
+Perhaps PlayStation will offer a version with a smaller SSD for slightly less, or a 2TB ‘PS5 Pro’ for a higher price, possibly breaching the $600 mark.

 A PS5 Pro could also allow Sony to offset the cost of the base model.
 By dropping it slightly to encourage more casual players to make a purchase, while more dedicated players will pay a premium for the ‘pro’ version.